-This article will give you the lowdown on Employment Separation Certificates, what they are and what happens if you can’t get one after you have left an employer.
+This article will give you the lowdown on Employment Separation Certificates, what they are, what you need to do if a former employee asks for one, and how you can provide them as an employer.

 Employment Separation Certificates

-An Employment Separation Certificate is a Services Australia Form that outlines the basic details about your employment.
+An Employment Separation Certificate is a Services Australia Form that outlines the basic details about a former employee’s employment.
 It covers things such as:

 - The reason for separation of employment – this could for a variety of reasons, such as genuine redundancy due a shortage of work, a contract coming to an end, unsatisfactory performance, misconduct, or resignation

 - Details of their final pay and any related entitlements, such as any accrued annual leave entitlements and/or redundancy pay